namely/docker-protoc/README.md

 LinkShortener.ResolveShortLink "short_link:'asdf'" --protofiles=link_shortener.proto
 ```

-You can pass multiple files to --protofiles by separating them with commas, for example
+You can pass multiple files to `--protofiles` by separating them with commas, for example
 `--protofiles=link_shortener.proto,foo/bar/baz.proto,biz.proto`.
 All of the protofiles
-must be relative to pwd, since pwd is mounted into the container.
+must be relative to `pwd`, since `pwd` is mounted into the container.

 See the [grpc_cli documentation](https://github.com/grpc/grpc/blob/master/doc/command_line_tool.md)
 for more information.
 You may find it useful to bind this to an alias: